John-Yu/SM9_core/README.md

 ### Thanks

-The fields and groups algorithms come from [zcash - bn](https://github.com/zcash-hackworks/bn), and pairing algorithms come from [GmSSL](https://github.com/guanzhi/GmSSL).
+The fields and groups algorithms come from [zcash-bn](https://github.com/zcash-hackworks/bn), and pairing algorithms come from [GmSSL](https://github.com/guanzhi/GmSSL).
+The fast_pairing algorithms come from [MIRACL](https://github.com/miracl/MIRACL),  it faster 11% than pairing().

-Thanks for them.
+Thanks to them.

 ### Authors